El Tuito: Economy

-September 2009

 Forest exploitation.
 According to data revealed by the National Institute of Statistics and Geography (INEGI), compiled out of an Agricultural Census, Cabo Corrientes is, on a state level, the main forest producer with the highest volume of wood extracted in Jalisco.

 Sightseeing.
 There is no official directory or formal program to promote tourism service providers in the municipality of Cabo Corrientes.
-Accommodations: two formal hotels plus some places that rent cheap rooms in El Tuito; in the west beach area of the municipality: rustic cabins (four sets) in the town of Villa del Mar; rooms in Mayto.
-Food in El Tuito (restaurants and inns with typical local food, tacos, dinners.
-International food at Bar Machis).
-There are shops where you can buy typical products of the area (raicilla liquor, cheese, coffee).

 In the Villa del Mar area, stayings can be made to participate in sea turtle conservation activities, in support of the University of Guadalajara and a Community Environmental Surveillance Committee, as part of the offer of true ecotourism.

 Points of interest

 El Tuito is the oldest town in the municipality of Cabo Corrientes.
 The orange and yellow colors of the houses distinguish this town.

 Regarding its places of interest, there is the main square, where you can admire the temple garden, surrounded by palm trees and splendid trees, as well as the Maria tree.
 The ruins of the Ex Hacienda San José are another attraction, dating back to 1875.
-You can also go to restaurants where you can find Mexican snacks and coffee shops.

-Among other of the most representative tourist attractions of El Tuito are the restaurant-bars "El Mariachi", "El Patio de Mario", "La Cabaña", "Jardín de Humo" (Garden of Smoke), "Mi Ranchito", "Rosita", "Provecho", "Pinocho's Tuito", "Chinatown", and "Mi Jardín".